migmtz/hawkes-inhibition/README.md

 ## References

 <a id="1">[1]</a>
+A. Bonnet, M. Martinez Herrera, M. Sangnier, Inference of multivariate exponential Hawkes processes with inhibition and application to neuronal activity. arXiv:2205.04107

+<a id="2">[2]</a>
 R. Lemonnier, N. Vayatis, Nonparametric markovian learning of triggering kernels for mutually exciting and mutually inhibiting multivariate hawkes processes, in: Machine Learning and Knowledge Discovery in Databases, Springer Berlin Heidelberg, 2014, p.
 161–176